maarten-pennings/Lego-Mindstorms/README.md

 It does have its quirks; this chapter has some tips.

 First tip: ctrl-drag to duplicate a block.

 ![](images/duplicate-block.png)

 A not so convenient feature: blocks are auto selected.

 ![](images/auto-block-select.png)

 Autoselection of blocks makes selecting wires harder.
 Tip: double click the wire.

 ![](images/select-wire.png)

-If a wire is selected, a press on [Delete] deletes the whole tree.
+If a wire is selected, a press on the DELETE key deletes the whole tree.
 Tip: click the input port to delete just the branch.

 ![](images/delete-wire-branch.png)

 Want to make some space on the beam?
 Just drag a technic pin.
 If you hoover too long before clicking, it _branches_ the beam instead of making place (see next tip).
 Dragging also works to _remove_ space.

 ![](images/drag-for-space.png)

 Branching a beam, is not intuitive.
 First hoover over the branch point until it "highlights" (very subtle).
 Then drag towards a new block that you placed before.

 ![](images/drag-for-beam.png)

 Some hotkeys:
-- 1, 2, 3: selects the "common palette", the "complete palette" and the "custom palette"
+- 1, 2, 3: selects the "common palette", the "complete palette" and the "custom palette".
-- ArrowLeft, ArrowRight, ArrowUp, ArrowDown, PgUp, PgDn, home, end: pans the paper
+- ArrowLeft, ArrowRight, ArrowUp, ArrowDown, PgUp, PgDn, home, end: pans the "paper" (workarea).
 - Holding CTRL and SHIFT down, the mouse changes into a hand; it grabs the "paper" for panning.
-- ^B build (?)
+- ^B to build/compile (?).
-- ^D (build and) download
+- ^D to (build and) download.
-- ^R (build, download and) run
+- ^R to (build, download and) run.
-- ^I NXT window
+- ^I selects NXT window.

 ## Blocks